intel/pmem-csi/docs/install.md

 ``` console
 $ kubectl create -f https://github.com/intel/pmem-csi/raw/devel/deploy/operator/pmem-csi-operator.yaml
 ```
+The operator gets deployed in a namespace called 'pmem-csi' which gets created by that YAML file.

 **NOTE:** Refer to the [PMEM-CSI operator API conversion webhook](#pmem-csi-operator-api-conversion-webhook) section for steps to install the operator with built-in conversion webhook.